The

 enzymes.
 It also inhibits parasitic infections.

-Acidophilus also assist in producing folic acid, niacin,
+Acidophilus also assists in producing folic acid,

-food digestion and absorption and detoxify harmful
+improve food digestion and absorption and detoxification

-key to good health.
+the vital key to good health.

-A part of
+A

-the normal flora is also a fungus called Candida
+part of the normal flora is also a fungus called Candida

-albicans.
+Albicans.
 Its numbers are kept in check by the

-Lactobacillus acidophilus and in small numbers it is
+Lactobacillus acidophilus, and, in small numbers it is

 relatively harmless.
 But when certain conditions like